This post may contain affiliate links, view our disclosure.

 High Protein Cilantro Lime Crema Ingredients

-- Cottage cheese – I like to use 4% cottage cheese here for rich flavor and creamy texture, but you can use low-fat if you prefer.
+- Cottage cheese – I like to use 4% cottage cheese here for rich flavor and creamy texture, but you can use any kind of cottage cheese you like.

 - Sour cream – Adds a touch of tanginess, as well as richness and creamy texture.
 Greek yogurt also works really well here, and will bump up the protein even more.